Using a representative

 Direct representation

-A direct representative lodges customs declarations in the name and on behalf of the exporter.
+A direct representative lodges export declarations in the name and on behalf of the exporter.

-- In the customs declaration, code 2 is provided as the type of representation.
+- In the export declaration, code 2 is provided as the type of representation.

 Either the exporter or the representative can request amendment of the declaration after release for the export procedure.
 If the declaration gives cause to any sanctions, e.g. a penalty fee, Customs imposes the sanction directly on the exporter.